NixOS containers in ChromeOS

 # Hardware keys

-Hardware keys create a security boundary between the secrets and the environment.
-They allow me to securely “bring” secrets, while ensuring that they never leave the hardware device and are never exposed directly to the environment.
+Hardware keys create a physical security boundary for secrets.
+They ensure that credentials and cryptographic keys never leave the hardware device and are never exposed to the host.

 - Login to online services (thanks to WebAuthn and passkeys).